RocketChat/docs-old/installation/community-supported-installation/freebsd/README.md

 I20160422-21:52:50.739(2)? ➔ +----------------------------------------+
 ```

-If you would like to have the Rocket.chat daemon running while signed out.
+If you would like to have the Rocket.Chat daemon running while signed out.
 You could use tmux to keep it running.

 ### Install tmux \(optional\)